kirangn514-sketch/dev-Temp/Javascript.md

 // ============================================

 /*
-INTERVIEWER: "How would you handle a very large file in Node.js?"
+testER: "How would you handle a very large file in Node.js?"

 ANSWER: "Use streams instead of reading the entire file at once.
 Streams process data in chunks, keeping memory usage low